-Manage events

-MNGEVT identifies security threat vectors by utilizing security event information from multiple sources within an agency network.
+Manage Events MNGEVT identifies security threat vectors by utilizing security event information from multiple sources within an agency network.
 This facilitates proactive and timely detection of intruders and security risks, both internal and external to the organization.
-MNGEVT establishes processes and procedures for incident response, privacy, contingency planning, audit and accountability, and ongoing assessment to strengthen an agency's security posture.

-Operate, monitor, and improve

-OMI focuses on in-depth analysis of security events, prioritization of security mitigation response and recovery, notification of events, and reporting of post-incident activity.
-This capability dynamically monitors the security risk level using results from the MNGEVT ongoing assessments to detect when changing threats, vulnerabilities, technologies, and mission/business process may result in an unacceptable risk level.
+Operate, Monitor, and Improve OMI focuses on in-depth analysis of security events, prioritization of security mitigation response and recovery, notification of events, and reporting of post-incident activity.
+This capability dynamically monitors the security risk level using results from MNGEVT ongoing assessments.